izxxr/prept/docs/guide/templating.rst

         "template_provider": "stringsub"
     }

-``package`` is simply the name of a Python package or module.
-When using third party or custom template providers, they must referred by including the package name as well that provides the template provider separating the package name and provider name/class with double colon ``::``.
+``module`` is simply the name of a Python package or module.
+When using third party or custom template providers, they must referred by including the module name as well that provides the template provider separating the module name and provider name/class with double colon ``::``.

 For example::